salahineo/Projects-Reference/README.md

 Since i learned a lot of technologies and applied a number of projects with these technologies, i realized that it is confusing to explore my projects on github, so i decided to make this reference markdown file which i can introduce my projects in an ordered way that enable you to explore my projects and track my progress easily.

+> There is a Readme file for every project or application in its repository which explain every thing about it

 ### Front End Projects

 Front-end projects ordered from oldest to newest [updated]